Valuation and Litigation

 Give the Valuation Experts Enough Time and Resources

 For example, it takes 4 to 6 weeks to complete a “full analysis” appraisal on a single asset.
 Some require less, others a lot more.

 ♦ Remember that beyond the essential correct methodology, a valuation is dependent on market data, which takes time to collect when it must be gathered from third party sources.

 ♦ Also appraisers, if given the opportunity, can sometimes substantially increase their accuracy over that of nonlitigation appraisals by employing techniques that, due to their obscurity, complexity and/or cost, they are rarely asked to provide.
-These techniques should be considered early on in the case, for best results.
+These techniques should be considered early in the case for best results.

 Involve the Valuation Experts in Deposing and Crossing of the Opposition’s Experts and in Analyzing the Testimony of the Opposition’s Experts and in Analyzing the Opposition’s Valuation Strategy